thegoblingame/KINO/README.md

+# THIS PROJECT USES PNPM INSTEAD OF NPM

 - frontend with all posts, separated by date
 - makes API request to r2 as in gladaitor?
 - user can click on posts if the thread is active